eitanyaffe/hpipe/README.md

 Output files include:

-* contig.fasta: fasta file of the metagenomic assembly files.
+* contig.fasta: fasta file of the metagenomic assembly.
-* contig.table: table with all contigs and their length (in bp)
+* contig.table: table with all contigs and their length (in bp).
-* anchor.table: table with all genome anchors.
-Fields:
+* anchor.table: table with all genome anchors, fields:
   * contig: contig identifier.
   * anchor: anchor identifier.
-* contig_anchor.table: table with all genome unions.
-Fields:
+* contig_anchor.table: table with all genome unions, fields:
   * contig: contig identifier.
   * anchor: anchor identifier.
   * observed: number of contacts between contig and anchor.
   * expected: number of expected spurious contacts between contig and anchor.
   * score: enrichment of observed the expected, in log_10.
-* model/fend.table: table with fragment ends.
-Fields:
+* model/fend.table: table with fragment ends, fields:
   * fend: fragment end identifier
   * frag: fragment identifier
   * strand: strand of fragment end